jaydeokar/DevOps-M3-2019/README.md

 Extract a new microservice for rendering markdown => html in checkbox.io.
 Deploy several instances of microservice (at least  3).
 Demonstrate service availabilty after turning off nodes.
 You may use a cluster such as nomad, kubernetes, or implement your own strategy.

 **Implementation:**
-As shown above in the architecture diagram, we have created a Kubernetes cluster with 3 microservice instances each running 'markdown' service of Checkbox.
+As shown above in the architecture diagram, we have created a Kubernetes cluster with 3 microservice instances (pods) each running 'markdown' service of Checkbox.
 The service availability would be ensured by the Kubernetes cluster.
 You can use the following commands to check the pods: kubectl get pods
 **[SCREENSHOT]**

-As you can see from the screenshot above, once one of the pod have been deleted using 'kubectl delete pod <pod name>' , the cluster would ensure service availability by terminating the specified pod and creating another one on its place seamlessly.
+As you can see from the screenshot above, if we delete one of the pods using 'kubectl delete pod <pod name>', the cluster would ensure service availability by terminating the specified pod and creating another one on its place seamlessly.

  **Special Component**